 Being unprofessional or rude

 Being unprofessional or rude as a manager or be it an owner is the best way to ruin the guest’s experience.
-At the end of the day sometimes it is just hard to be pleasant to everyone.
-Don’t get me wrong there are times when you need to take a tough stance but don’t let your reputation precede you with other guests by being rude or unprofessional.
-If you need to be told or reminded of the industry, you are working in perhaps it’s time to pack up and leave.
-Another owner of a large motel in regional Queensland told me once that your guests arrive as guests and should leave as friends.
-Try it! it works.
+At the end of the day sometimes it is hard to be pleasant to everyone.
+There are times when you have no choice and a tough stance is needed.

 Not maintaining your rooms and facilities